EmlynC/python-biosignal/README.md

 # python-biosignal

-A library for processing and analysing physiological signals such as ECG, BP, EMG, EEG, Pulse and Sp02
+A library for processing and analysing physiological signals such as ECG, BP, EMG, EEG and SpO2.

+ECG: ElectroCardiography
+BP: Blood Pressure
+EEG: ElectroEncephalography
+SpO2: Peripheral capillary oxygen saturation